 In my writing career, I sold my first book to Random House in the summer after my junior year of college.
 At the time, I was the editor of the Dartmouth Humor Magazine (the Jack’o Lantern), and had been a humor columnist for the student newspaper.

 I started blogging here at calnewport.com soon after the publication of my second book, and have been posting here regularly ever since.
 The blog is named “Study Hacks” because when I started it I was primarily writing advice for students.
 I famously, however, have never had a social media account (it turns out that this is allowed).

-I currently live with my wife and two boys (soon to be three), in Takoma Park, Maryland, in a cool old Victorian house that has a study with a fireplace and a custom-built library table where I do my deep work.
+I currently live with my wife and three sons in Takoma Park, Maryland, in a cool old Victorian house that has a study with a fireplace and a custom-built library table where I do my deep work.